 In the age of an overwhelmingly digital-focused economy, gaining these footholds and reaching untapped audiences means developing a web presence.
 In 2017, it isn’t news to business owners that it’s very difficult, if not almost impossible, to succeed without a web presence of some kind.
-Staying competitive, reaching consumers who do their research primarily online, and advertising is just some of the reasons why executives agree that every small business needs a website.
+Staying competitive, reaching consumers who do their research primarily online, and advertising are just some of the reasons why executives agree that every small business needs a website.

 This is usually a progression.
 Often, the first presence a small business has on the internet is social media related.
 If you started with just a Facebook business page, you’re not alone.
 Many businesses do.
 But, one quickly realizes the limitations of such a solution.
 Direct selling is out of the question.
 Sure, it’s a good way to keep followers in the loop on upcoming events or promotions, but from there it’s a matter of either directing customers to visit your physical location, call a phone number, or send an email.
 This is inefficient and could be causing you to miss out on more business.

 Once you’ve outgrown the social media only approach, things get a bit trickier.
 There are so many hosting options available, it can be difficult to decide on which to pursue.
 Your initial impulse may be to shop by price but know that the least costly options often come with significant limitations.